kakulukia/django-default-project/README.md

  misc/setup_repo.sh will setup the current repo with a flake8 commit hook to always commit clean code only. :D wsgi.py is patched with the awesome dj-static lib so you don't necessarily need to remember to serve static files separately unless you really want to.

- Because pipenv didn't work that well in its early stages, there is still a requirements.txt.
-Have to play a little more with pipenv to be a little more confident to completely switch, but installing a lot of stuff is still a lot faster using plain pip.
-The Pipfile is a lot better to manage tho.
-So for now i partly use both.

  One more thing: The project template features a ready to use fabfile which will grant you some basic tasks like: